 - Do you have a competitive spirit when it comes to playing various sports?

 - Do you take more risks when your best friends are around you?

 - List and discuss your personal superstitions

 - Talk about all of the pranks, jokes, anecdotes, and hoaxes you have fallen for

 - Discuss assumptions that people usually make about you

 - How much of a daredevil are you?

 Gender & Sexuality

 Any topic related to gender is a sensitive one.
-Writers should be careful not to tread on corn.
+Essay writers should be careful not to tread on corn.
 A paper about sex and gender should be objective and written in a neutral tone.
 Here we are with some issues that you may find interesting to discuss:

 - Are there any boys in your company that regard women as “prey”?

 - Is there too much pressure on women to have ideal bodies?

 - The difference between male and female roles based on your family and parents

 - Effective preventive measures to deal with online adult content